 1914: Controversy The Union has always had a taste for controversy.
 In 1914 it pushed for women to have the vote-fourteen years before universal suffrage.
 The Union has been unafraid to challenge established thinking of the day and joining the Union is a way for you to challenge your own preconceptions of the society we live in.

 More than just a debating society The Union has always been much more than just a debating society.
 It is a place for students from across all the collegesand degrees to meet.
 The Union’s Bar and Beer Garden are ideal for this.
 Located right in the centre of town, in a Grade II listed building, 24 North Bailey Club is well known amongst students for its cocktails.

 Where are we going?
 Today, the Durham Union plays an integral role at the heart of University life and perfectly complements the collegiate system.
-This year, we continue to expand both the quantity and quality of events on offer to members.
-The autumn term will be the busiest and most exciting one for many years and so now is the perfect time to join!
+We continue to expand both the quantity and quality of events on offer to members.
 From weekly debates to more informal forums and addresses; from Durham’s best ball to the big summer garden party, the Union can be there for you to use as much or as little as you want.